PPM 11-1, Graduate Programs |

 3.6 Transfer Credits and Graduate Program Residency Requirements

-3.6.1 At least two-thirds of the total credit hours of a student’s master degree must be earned from an approved, University graduate program.
-Depending on individual program requirements, a maximum of one-third of the total semester graduate credits earned at another, regionally-accredited institution may be approved by a student’s department.
-Transfer credits cannot replace required residency credits.
-All transfer credits must be approved by the graduate program, which may impose minimum grade requirements and / or age limits on such credits.
+3.6.1 At least two-thirds of the total credit hours of a student’s graduate certificate or degree must be earned from an approved, University graduate program.
+All transfer credits must be approved by the graduate program, which may impose minimum grade requirements and/or age limits on such credits.
 Transfer credits will be considered as taken in the semester of transfer for purposes of timely degree completion.
-At least two-thirds of a graduate degree must be earned from a University graduate program.

 Graduate certificate minimum residency requirements will follow PPM 4-1. requiring a minimum of 10 semester hours in residency.
 Individual graduate programs have discretion to assign courses to students to complete the minimum residency requirement.